What We Treat

 Many factors can contribute to anxiety, including chronic stress, major life events, certain medical conditions, past trauma, or genetics.

-The causes are not fully known, but many factors can contribute to anxiety, including chronic stress, major life events, certain medical conditions (such as diabetes or depression), past trauma, or genetics.
+The causes are not fully known, but many factors can contribute to anxiety, including chronic stress, major life events, certain medical conditions (such as diabetes or depression), past trauma, social situations, or genetics.

 Tell-tale Signs